-MATH 131: Calculus II, Sections 2 and 3
+MATH 131: Calculus II, Section 2

-IMPORTANT: We will be taking our first exam on Thursday, October 22nd in Gulick 206A (our lab room).
+IMPORTANT: We will be taking our first exam on Thursday, October 18th in Gulick 2000 (our lab room).
 Bring a pencil (or two) and an eraser.
 You should NOT use pen on the exam unless you have some kind of erasable pen.
 I will provide you with a non-graphing calculator.
+Remember that there will be randomized seating at the exam.
+You may want to wait until the names have been laid out before taking a seat.